 - Finally, LOC_IDs lower software application costs because consultants don’t have to modify their GIS applications to use some other identifier for linking your CAMA records with the assessor’s parcel map.

 Who supports using the LOC_ID?
-(See status of LOC_ID use)
+See Status map of LOC_ID use

-Because the LOC_ID is an easier way of linking CAMA records with parcel mapping, it is supported by all the main parcel map maintenance and GIS consultants working in Massachusetts (Tighe and Bond, James W. Sewall Company, PeopleGIS, Polaris Consultants, MainStreet GIS, Coler and Colantono (now CHA), CDM Smith, Cartographic Associates (now CAI Technologies), and Applied Geographics); it is also supported by all of the regional planning agencies that provide parcel map maintenance services; other GIS consultants likely also support use of the LOC_ID.
+Because the LOC_ID is an easier way of linking CAMA records with parcel mapping, it is supported by all the main parcel map maintenance and GIS consultants working in Massachusetts (Tighe and Bond, James W. Sewall Company, PeopleGIS, Polaris Consultants, MainStreet GIS, CGIS Mapping, CDM Smith, Cartographic Associates (now CAI Technologies), and Applied Geographics); it is also supported by all of the regional planning agencies that provide parcel map maintenance services; other GIS consultants likely also support use of the LOC_ID.

 How do I get the LOC_ID added to my CAMA database?

 Having the LOC_ID added to your CAMA database is a step typically completed by your CAMA software vendor (some communities have staff with this type of expertise).
-An assessor initiates this step by contacting the CAMA software provider’s customer support staff and sending them a spreadsheet file provided by MassGIS (contact Neil MacGaffey or Paul Nutting).
+An assessor initiates this step by contacting MassGIS for a crosswalk file that you will then provide to your CAMA vendor. (contact Neil MacGaffey or Paul Nutting).
 The file from MassGIS links LOC_IDs with the corresponding CAMA database unique ID (e.g., Patriot “AccountNo”, Vision “PID”, PK-Systems “key”, CSC “Link ID”, etc.).
 The CAMA provider then uses that file to update the CAMA database, with the LOC_ID typically being put into an existing “GIS ID” field in the database (in the CSC CAMA an obsolete field is being re-purposed).